sebmate/WingHacks/README.md

 Since version 0.3, there is full support for the rare variants with two manuals (Wersi Pegasus Wing Duo).

-The program uses the excellent C# MIDI Toolkit by Leslie Sanford (see https://www.codeproject.com/Articles/6228/%2fArticles%2f6228%2fC-MIDI-Toolkit).
-Thanks for this, Leslie!
+The program uses the excellent C# MIDI Toolkit by Leslie Sanford (see https://github.com/tebjan/Sanford.Multimedia.Midi).

 The integration is shown in the following chart: